ianfisk/teaching-materials/turtles/README.md

 ## Background

 A **computer program** is simply a computer file that contains _step-by-step instructions_ written in text (the code) for the computer to follow.
+You'll practice writing code by playing with Python Turtles to draw shapes.

 ## Explore Drawing with Turtles